awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

  To add an AWS Region to an Aurora global database with the AWS CLI, run the [create\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html) command\.

  The following commands create a new Aurora cluster, attach it to a global database as a read\-only secondary cluster, and then add a DB instance to the new cluster\.
 The `--global-cluster-identifier` option for the `create-db-cluster` command specifies the global database to which to attach the new cluster\.
+Specify the `--engine` parameter as follows:
++ For Aurora MySQL version 1 or 5\.6\.10, use `--engine aurora`
-+ For Aurora MySQL, specify `aurora` for the `--engine` parameter\.
++ For Aurora MySQL version 2, use `--engine aurora-mysql`
-+ For Aurora PostgreSQL, specify `aurora-postgresql` for the `--engine` parameter\.
++ For Aurora PostgreSQL, use `--engine aurora-postgresql`

  For an encrypted cluster, specify the `--source-region` option with a value that matches the primary AWS Region\.

 The following is an Aurora PostgreSQL example\.

-For Linux, OS X, or Unix:
+For Linux, macOS, or Unix:

 ```
 aws rds --region secondary_region \